ces005/bggn213/README.md

 # bggn213
 Bioinformatics class
-This repo is for my UCSD bioinformatics class.
+This repo is for my UCSD bioinformatics class from Fall 2024.